iGardening Logo Large Transparent Background

 A: Yes, you can!
 Just ensure the pot has good drainage and use a rich potting mix.
 Regular watering and feeding will help keep the plant healthy and thriving.

-Q: What should I do if I notice my Philadelphus isn’t blooming?
+Q: What should I do if my Philadelphus isn’t blooming?

 A: If your ‘Pearls of Perfume’ isn’t blooming, check whether it’s getting enough sunlight and if the soil drains well.
-Sometimes, a little extra care with watering or fertilising can help coax those blooms out.
+Sometimes, extra watering or fertilising care can help coax those blooms out.

 Pin It on Pinterest